 LARGEMOUTH BASS, SPOTTED BASS, BREAM & WALLEYE

 Bluegills and redbreast readily take crickets, while the larger redear sunfish prefer red wigglers in deeper water.
-The best artificial lures include small in-line spinner baits, like a Mepps Spinner or Rooster Tail, or small curly-tailed grubs.
+The best artificial lures for bream include small in-line spinner baits, like a Mepps Spinner or Rooster Tail, or small curly-tailed grubs.
 If you are into fly fishing, try casting rubber ants or spiders underneath overhanging branches during the early morning or evening.

 During the full moon in late-May or early-June, bream will build spawning nests on sandy flats where creeks flow into the lake.
 Their circular nests are generally visible from the surface and are the best place to target bream in the springtime.
 Bank fishing opportunities are available on the upper end of the lake at the U.S. Forest Service boat ramp and its two public fishing piers but a $4 parking fee is required.
 For the remainder of the year, bream will concentrate around boat docks, downed trees and rock walls.
 Anglers can usually find large numbers of bream under the shaded overhangs at Hall's Marina, which is located on the lower end of the lake.
 Dabbling worms or crickets around the pilings underneath the shade is a productive technique.

 Walleye are not abundant in Lake Rabun but their numbers will be slightly higher this year.
 Walleye in the 2 to 4 lb size range are the most frequently caught.